GreenBearStudio/minecraft-adventure/README.md

 - If you set a different key password, it will then prompt for that.
 - If you didn’t, the keystore password will also unlock the alias.

+## Uploading Images / Videos
+In `files`, go to `images` or `videos`, each has a `sync` script, running that will upload files in `todo`, append to txt file and move local copy to `uploaded` folder.

+Need to activate venv python environment.
+Run `bash ./setup.bash` to create the `.venv` python3 virtual environment.

+_NOTE_ activating a virtual environment in script will deactivate it once the script is done.